eclipsesource/jsonforms/packages/vanilla/Styles.md

 - input.description &rightarrow; id for the description of control

 ## Example of styling id contributions
+By default, the `vanillaStyles` defined in [src/styles/styles.ts](./src/styles/styles.ts) are applied.
-Overwrite the default styles via the `JsonFormsStyleContext`.
+These can be overwritten via the `JsonFormsStyleContext`.

 ```typescript
 import { JsonFormsStyleContext } from '@jsonforms/vanilla-renderers';